The Best Christmas Tree Stands of 2023

 Christmas tree stands are generally constructed of either metal or plastic, and, in most cases, metal is a more durable material.
 If a large, hefty tree is to be displayed, a heavy-duty Christmas tree stand made of steel or cast iron is a wise choice.

 Aluminum stands are typically cheaper than steel but may bend if made to support trees beyond their capacity.
 Cast iron offers the most strength, but it’s also a heavier, more expensive metal.
-Plastic tree stands are generally the most affordable, with some high-quality designs capable of supporting both live and artificial trees.
+Plastic tree stands are generally the most affordable, with some high-quality designs capable of supporting both live and the best artificial Christmas trees.
 However, these stands won’t last as long compared to metal varieties.

 Trunk Diameter and Support Capacity